hannahsheahan/HCategoryLearn/README.md

-# grandMotherTurkerTest
+# HCategoryLearn
 ##### Unity Editor Version: 2018.3.1

-This repo has been developed from UniturkDM for the Summerfield Lab to execute a mturk-based test of the predictability of psychology literature, i.e. an mturk implementation of 'the grandmother test'.
+This repo has been developed from UniturkDM for an experiment testing the learning and representation of hierarchically structured stimuli.

 ## Downloading and installing